wdelfuego/nova-calendar/docs/event-filters.md

 }
 ```

 Since this filter is applied to any event on your calendar, the event is *not* strictly guaranteed to contain a Nova resource and an Eloquent model before the callback method gets called, so you need to do checks before using the `model()` and `resource()` methods.
-If you only want to show calendar events that have underlying Eloquent models anyway, use an [`EloquentCallbackFilter`](#eloquentcallbackfilter) instead.
+If you want the filter to show only calendar events that have underlying Eloquent models anyway, use an [`EloquentCallbackFilter`](#eloquentcallbackfilter) instead.

 In practice, using this filter type is only required if your `nonNovaEvents` method returns calendar events without Eloquent models.